haowu0801/nwo/README.md

 3. The downloadable URL for this pipeline is currently hardcoded.
 Ideally, it should be dynamically generated, especially if the URL contains a timestamp.
 4. The only transformation I performed was flattening the nested JSON structure.
 As I gain a deeper understanding of how the data is utilized, I expect to generate more ideas for additional transformations.
 5. The only test I implemented was to ensure DAG integrity.
 To develop the data quality module further, I require additional sample data.
 However, in case of job failure, Airflow logs will provide sufficient information for debugging purposes.
-6. Please find the execution result enclosed in the screenshots.
+6. Please find the execution result enclosed in the screenshots and Airflow logs.